CRCB Search Committee Members:

 Candidates must possess an M.D., Ph.D., or equivalent degree in a field relevant to the position.
 The ideal candidate will have considerable research experience in basic, clinical, or translational biomedical science; a demonstrated understanding of the conditions that disproportionately affect underserved populations; and knowledge related to the NIGMS mission.
 In addition, candidates should possess recognized research management and leadership abilities.

-For additional information and application instructions, please see the vacancy announcement.
+For additional information and application instructions, please see the vacancy announcement (no longer available).
 NIGMS will accept applications for at least 45 days from October 2, 2017, but it will not close the application process until a candidate has been selected.

 As chair of the search committee, I ask for your help in identifying candidates for this crucial position and in sharing this information with others who might be interested.